Anxiety Treatment Planning: Goals, Interventions & ICD-10 Codes

 This plan has a clear diagnosis linkage, measurable steps, and covers multiple facets: symptom severity, skill acquisition, cognitive change, functional improvement.
 Not all plans need this many objectives – tailor to the client’s needs – but it shows how short-term objectives feed into the ultimate goal of reduced anxiety and improved life.

 Using Behave EHR for Treatment Planning: In Behave EHR, you could set up the above plan quite easily.
 You’d select the diagnosis GAD F41.1 in the plan template, then either choose from suggested objectives or enter your own.
 Behave EHR might allow you to input the target GAD-7 score and even integrate a GAD-7 form to track within the platform (since many EHRs now support outcome measures).
 It would prompt you to set a target date for each objective (2 months, 4 weeks, etc.).
 Each session, you could quickly glance at the plan in the EHR to see “What are we working on again?
 Ah yes, daily relaxation practice – let me ask how that went” which keeps therapy on track.
-When objectives are met or need adjusting, you update the plan in the system and close out or edit those items – and you’ve got a documented trail of how the treatment evolved.
+When objectives are met or need adjusting, you update the plan in the system and close out or edit those items – and you’ve got a documented trail of how the treatment evolved, all tied back to the original ICD‑10‑CM anxiety diagnosis.

 All right, we have a thorough plan.
 But a plan is only as good as the interventions in it.
 So, what are the evidence-based interventions for anxiety that we should consider including?
 We’ve already mentioned a few (CBT, relaxation, exposure).
 In the next section, we’ll dive deeper into those interventions – the “doing” part of the treatment plan – and highlight those with strong evidence for treating anxiety disorders.
 Understanding these will help ensure our treatment plan isn’t just well-written, but also clinically effective.